Akin Famewo: Norwich City

 Famewo signed for Championship club Norwich City on 29 January 2019 on a one-and-a-half-year contract for an undisclosed fee.

 He was loaned to Scottish Premiership club St Mirren on 8 January 2020 until the end of the 2019–20 season.
 Famewo joined newly relegated League One club Charlton Athletic on 26 September 2020 on loan for the 2020–21 season.
 Charlton re-signed Famewo on a season-long loan on 8 July 2021, with the option of a permanent transfer.

-However, this option was not taken up and Famewo rejoined Norwich City at the end of the 2021-22 season following their relegation back to The Championship.
+However, this option was not taken up and Famewo rejoined Norwich City at the end of the 2021–22 season following their relegation back to The Championship.

 Sheffield Wednesday

 On 6 July 2022, Famewo joined Sheffield Wednesday for an undisclosed fee.
 He made his debut away to Milton Keynes Dons on 6 August 2022, but it would be cut short by a serious-looking injury.
-Following Wednesday’s EFL Cup win against Sunderland, manager Darren Moore confirmed Famewo would be out for some considerable time.
+Following Wednesday's EFL Cup win against Sunderland, manager Darren Moore confirmed Famewo would be out for some considerable time.
 He would return to the first-team squad against Derby County on 3 December.
+He scored his maiden Wednesday goal against Bristol Rovers on 18 April 2023.
+He was offered a new contract at the end of the 2024–25 season.

+Hull City

+On 29 July 2025, Famewo joined Championship rivals Hull City on a free transfer, signing a two-year contract with the option of another.
+He made his debut on 12 August 2025, coming off the bench in the EFL Cup defeat to Wrexham on penalties.